RKeyIT/MyHelloWorld/README_ActiveQuests.md

             Payday can be installed only in 1-28 or installed on first day of each month. if (something) {install on 1-28 values} else {install 1}

+            Much values near with currentDate has create wrong input!
+            If currentDate = 13 and payday = 13 function will return 4 days left to payday [ERROR]

     2. Was finded bugs with payDay input.
 If into input place number like 28 and higher calculater will be wrong work.
 It's returns negative number of day lefts to payday.